I have written many Master Owl stories for 6-9 year old, early readers.

 Mr Squirrel’s supply of food was getting smaller and smaller until one cold miserable day he completely run out of food.

 But the word got out around the wood that Mr Squirrel had run out of food and something truly remarkable happened.
-You had to be there to believe it!

 The animals who had collected nuts back in the spring started to bring some of this food back.
 They left it in the little pile at the bottom of Mr Squirrel’s tree.
 Mr Hedgehog brought round 5 acorns.
 Mrs Mouse brought round all she could carry in her little hands – one juicy acorn.